gardener/landscaper/docs/technical/installation_controller.md

 - **Deployer:** Deployers should follow the rules defined in the [deployer contract](./deployer_contract.md).
   The Landscaper deployers (container, helm, and manifest deployer) skip the normal deletion procedure that would uninstall artifacts from the target cluster, and directly remove the finalizer of the deploy item.

+## Misc

+### Optimized usage of OCM lib

+To prevent fetching Component Descriptors (CDs) several times, an [OCM context cache](../../pkg/utils/cache/ocm_context_cache.go) was introduced which caches an OCM context and registry access for the duration of a particular jobID of an Installation.